uholeschak/ediabaslib/docs/Configuration_Generator.md

 The configuration generator is a tool that simplifies generation of [XML configuration files](Page_specification.md).
 The generator options menu has the following entries:
 * _Interface_: If a configuration has been loaded on the main page, the same communication interface is also used by the generator as default.
 With this menu entry a different communication interface could be selected.
 For testing without a vehicle, the interface type _Simulation_ has to be selected.
-In this case selection of a valid simulation directory is also required.
+In this case selection of a valid simulation directory containing `.sim` files is also required.
 * _Simulation directory_: If the interface type _Simulation_ has been selected, this menu entry allows to select the simulation directory.
-If no `.sim` files are present in the current directory, the checkbox is unset and the communication is disabled.
+If no [simulation files](EdiabasLib.simulation_file.md) are present in the selected directory, the checkbox is unset and the communication is disabled.
 * _Adapter_: With this menu the [Bluetooth adapter](Deep_OBD_for_BMW_and_VAG.md#supported-adapters) could be selected.
 If the device is not coupled already, searching for new devices is possible.
 This menu is only enabled if interface type _BLUETOOTH_ has been selected.
 * _Adapter configuration_: When using a FTDI USB, Bluetooth or WiFi (with the [Replacement firmware for ELM327](Replacement_firmware_for_ELM327.md)) adapter this menu allows the adapter configuration.
 Depending on the adapter type only the CAN baudrate/K-Line interface or more specific parameters could be specified.
 * _Add errors page_: When this checkbox is selected (which is the default) and _Errors_ page will be generated when writing the configuration file.
 This page will read the error memory of all detected ECUs.